AElfProject/AElf/docs/Contract/acs.md

 Description

 Think about **Interface Segregation Principle**.
-In AElf, one smart contract can choose to inherit from one or more ACS, for each ACS, add two lines of code.
+In AElf, one smart contract can choose to inherit from one or more *ACS*s.
+For each ACS, just add two lines of code.

 ```Proto